-BOSTON - Governor Maura Healey's appointment of a new MBTA General Manager was met with solid, yet mixed reviews from public transportation advocates throughout the state.
+BOSTON - Governor Maura Healey's appointment of a was met with solid, yet mixed reviews from public transportation advocates throughout the state.

 The skepticism had little to do with Phillip Eng as a candidate and more to do with the bigger problems facing the system.

 Stacy Thompson works for the Livable Streets Alliance and said Eng is a solid choice for one of the toughest jobs in the state.
 "It's the kind of nuts and bolts experience we want to see in the T," said Thompson.
 "This isn't about ribbon cuttings, this isn't about announcements, this is about literally getting the trains back on track.
 You want someone who is going to prioritize that in the weeds, behind the scenes operations work that he seems to have many, many years of work in."